lutze/verdoy/docs/backend/completed_backend_projects/ENTITY_MIGRATION_PLAN.md

 This migration plan provides a comprehensive roadmap for transitioning from the hybrid approach to the pure entity approach.
 The plan ensures data integrity, maintains backward compatibility, and provides a clear path for team adoption.

-The pure entity approach will provide significant benefits in terms of consistency, flexibility, and maintainability, making the LMS Core system more robust and easier to extend in the future.
+The pure entity approach will provide significant benefits in terms of consistency, flexibility, and maintainability, making the VerdoyLab system more robust and easier to extend in the future.